sealerio/sealer.cool/src/docs/command/image/sealer_push.md

 ## Options

 ```
-      --all               also push the images in the list
+      --all               also push the images in the list (default true)
       --authfile string   path to store auth file after login.
 Accessing registry with this auth. (default "/root/.sealer/auth.json")
   -h, --help              help for push
-      --tls-verify        require HTTPS and verify certificates when accessing the registry.
-TLS verification cannot be used when talking to an insecure registry. (not work currently) (default true)
+      --skip-tls-verify   default is requiring HTTPS and verify certificates when accessing the registry.
 ```

 ## Options inherited from parent commands